-On a majority vote on Dec.
-4, 2017, commissioners authorized staff to move forward with advanced, two-way metering as a preferred alternative for future customer meters and as part of a new customer technology program.
-Commissioners reviewed extensive outreach and research done since 2005, and heard from seven customers who spoke at Monday’s meeting about health and safety concerns.
-Several asked for an “opt-in” provision rather than “opt-out” if an eventual decision is reached on installing the smart meters.
+In December 2017, PUD commissioners authorized staff to move forward with advanced, two-way metering as a preferred alternative for future customer meters and as part of a new customer technology program.
+Commissioners reviewed extensive outreach (including 18 community meetings) and research done since 2005.
+We're developing an “opt-out” policy in response to customer requests.

 - Faster and more accurate outage notification and faster service restoration